 Bring 3 cups of water or chicken stock to a boil in a medium saucepan.
 Reduce the heat to medium and slowly stir in 1 cup of cornmeal.
 Cook, stirring frequently, until very thick, approximately 15 minutes.
 Add more liquid as needed, but the mixture should be stiff enough to lightly hold its shape in the pan.
 Mix in 4 Tbsp butter and 1/2 cup of cream or whole milk.
 Continue to cook until thickened again.
 Season with salt & pepper.

 Spoon a generous portion of polenta in the center of a plate or bowl, ladel the pork stew over the polenta, and garnish with cilantro.
-Serve and enjoy…this recipe should serve 6.
+Serve and enjoy.